hector-valdivia/foothold-design-challenge/README.md

 # foothold-design-challenge

-Made it a little fast, not really sure what part is been evaluated, so a made a static site using a tiny bit of vue3 and vite tooling, all the css where with tailwind guidelines.
+Made it a little fast, not really sure what part is going to be evaluated, so a made a static site using a tiny bit of Vue3 and Vite.js tooling, all the CSS where with tailwind guidelines.
+Taking care of responsive design.

 Edit some icons from flaticons to give a look a like the video